- Allentown (PA)

 Another important aspect of the treatment we provide is academic assistance.
 Many of the young adults from Pennsylvania who enroll with ATC are still in need of completing their education.
 However, before they can successfully pursue a degree or trade, most of our students need to develop study skills and change their approach (attitude) toward academics.

 We have been very successful in helping young people from Pennsylvania restore their academic hopes and dreams.
 In addition, we provide specialized assistance for those with learning disorders (like ADHD).
-For more information about our academic assistance programs click here.
+For more information about our academic assistance programs visit our Education and Vocation page.

 For more for parents from Pennsylvania resources visit: DOE’s Office of Special Education and Rehabilitative Services (OSERS) American Psychiatric Association